chafey/dicom-parser-rs/README.md

 ## Status

-Actively being developed (June 15, 2020)
+Actively being developed (June 16, 2020)

 ## To Do's

+* Consider enhancing the Handler API to receive the parser state for nested attributes (sequences)
+  * Could be some kind of path, e.g. 00186011/0/x00186012
+  * Consider adding FilterHandler that filters out handler calls for specific attributes.
 * Add more unit tests
 * Add design documentation
 * Add inline source documentation